HTorike/HTorike/README.md

 ---

-I am a junior front-end software engineer capable of creating responsive and beautiful pages without sacrificing user experience.
+Hi!
+I’m a junior software engineer who enjoys creating clean, responsive, and user-friendly applications that look good and work even better.

 Feel free to browse my profile, and also to judge.
 Any type of criticism will be welcome :)